postcss/postcss/README.md

 These plugins can support variables and mixins, transpile future CSS syntax, inline images, and more.

-PostCSS is used by Google, Twitter, Alibaba, and Shopify.
+Google, Twitter, Alibaba, and Shopify uses PostCSS.
 Its plugin, [Autoprefixer], is one of the most popular CSS processors.

 PostCSS can do the same work as preprocessors like Sass, Less, and Stylus.